NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 ### PreRun

 In PreRun, the containers are created and expected to start.
-Once the containers have reach a non-initialization state (i.e. Running), the containers are considered to have been started and the workflow can advance.
+Once the containers reach a non-initialization state (i.e. Running), the containers are considered to have been started and the workflow can advance.